|Weebly website builder standout features|

 Though the changes you make are saved in your editor, you’ll have to hit the publish button to make the changes live on your site.

 All the blog features you could need or want are built into the blog page.
 It was easy for me to create a new page from the Pages section at the top and make it a blog.
-You can add or modify the blog sidebar with an author bio, list archived posts, categories, and set up an RSS feed.
+You can add or modify the blog sidebar with an author bio, list archived posts, and categories, and set up an RSS feed.

 Keyboard shortcuts you use in word processor programs work here too, so you can quickly make text bold or apply italics, for example.
 Once you post your blog, you’ll see that the URL is standard, as in it uses your blog title for the URL.